The Best Insurance for Electricians & Electrical Contractors

 In addition to a strong BOP offering, State Farm provides commercial auto insurance, umbrella liability, workers’ comp, surety bonds, employment practices liability, and professional liability.
 This makes State Farm’s set of coverage options nearly comprehensive for any need your electrical business may have.
 The umbrella liability coverage can easily be added in $1 million increments to help offer greater protection.

-State Farm is near the top of the category when it comes to company reputation.
-In the most recent J.D.
-Power small commercial insurance study, State Farm registered the highest score of any carrier at 856.
-The company also holds an A+ rating with the Better Business Bureau.
+State Farm generally maintains a strong company reputation, though its rankings have fluctuated.
+In the 2025 J.D.
+Power small commercial insurance study, State Farm scored 690, placing it 11th in the category.
 While State Farm’s overall NAIC index score is less impressive at 1.6—above the median—its ratings specifically for commercial liability (0.9) and property (1.19) are more in line with national figures.
+State Farm’s market share stands at 1.26% as of 2024.

 Between its well-designed insurance products, strong company reputation, and excellent financial strength, State Farm checks all the boxes you’d want when obtaining insurance as an electrician or electrical contractor.
 Whether you just want a BOP to cover your most common risks or need more specialized coverage as you take on bigger and more complicated jobs, State Farm has appropriate policies available.
 This makes State Farm our pick as Best Electrician Insurance Overall.

-NEXT (Best Insurance for Small Electrical Contractors)
+ERGO Next (Best Insurance for Small Electrical Contractors)

 Pros

-• Easy shopping for most essential electrician coverages through a fast online quoting system
+- Easy shopping for most essential electrician coverages through a fast online quoting system

-• Affordable policies with discounts of up to 25% in some cases
+- Affordable policies with discounts of up to 25% in some cases

-• Good online tools and an app for accessing certificates of insurance, handling claims, and managing policies
+- Good online tools and an app for accessing certificates of insurance, handling claims, and managing policies

 Cons